Resolving Parenting Time and Decision Making Disputes

 At Robbins Law LLC, our clients come first.
 This means that our clients can count on us to:

 Find out more about your best options for resolving your parenting time and/or decision-making issues by meeting with our lawyers for an initial consultation.
-Schedule this meeting by calling 720.617.2623 or by emailing us via the contact form on this page.
-Weekend and evening appointments are available upon request.
+Schedule this meeting by calling 720.419-3063or by emailing us via the contact form on this page.

-From our office based in Parker, our attorneys provide the highest quality family law services to clients in Centennial, Aurora, Castle Rock, Elizabeth, Centennial, Douglas County, Arapahoe County, Elbert County, Jefferson County and throughout the state of Colorado.
+From our office based in Parker, our attorneys provide the highest quality family law services to clients in Centennial, Aurora, Castle Rock, Elizabeth, Centennial, Douglas County, Arapahoe County, Elbert County, Jefferson County, El Paso County and throughout the state of Colorado.